Anyline/mobile-ocr-documentation-anyline/README.md

-captureResolution | the preferred camera preview size cutout | defining which area of the preview will be "cutout" (analyzed to find bar/QR code) flash | defines the flash mode, where to place the flash symbol, etc. beepOnResult | enables sound on successful scanning process vibrateOnResult | provides haptic feedback for a successful scanning process blinkOnResult |  visual feedback for a successful scanning process cancelOnResult | if true, the scanning process will be stopped after one result and needs to be restarted manually
+captureResolution | the preferred camera preview size cutout | defining which area of the preview will be "cutout" (analyzed to find bar/QR code) flash | defines the flash mode, where to place the flash symbol, etc. beepOnResult | enables sound on successful scanning process (for modules only) vibrateOnResult | provides haptic feedback for a successful scanning process (for modules only) blinkOnResult |  visual feedback for a successful scanning process (for modules only) cancelOnResult | if true, the scanning process will be stopped after one result and needs to be restarted manually (for modules only)

 ###### XML